Therena/ConEmuIntegration/README.md

 - Installed or portable version of ConEmu
 - ConEmu build 151201 or higher is required
 - ConEmu.exe can be used in x86 as well as in x64 version
-- Optional: Path to ConEmu[64].exe set in the Visual Studio settings
+- Path to ConEmu[64].exe set in the Visual Studio settings

 ## ConEmu